 Step 1: On the Destinations page of your Hubdoc account settings (where you initially connected to Xero), you will see an awesome little check box that says Publish Tax Data.
 Check that box!
 You will only see this option if the Xero account you are connected to has available tax codes.

 Step 2: Select your Default tax rate (e.g. GST, HST, or VAT).
 This is the one you use most frequently.
 Then select your Default tax exempt rate (e.g. exempt, GST Free, BAS Excluded).
 This is the tax free line that will be used most frequently.

 Step 3: Start using our awesome tax functionality.
 But how?

 Step 4: Close the Manage Accounts/Destinations screen and navigate to a bill or expense in Hubdoc.
 See the screenshot of the Sobeys bill below.
 Wow, the Hubdoc team eats a lot of almonds and fruit.

 Step 6: Publish to Xero.
-Code the Sobeys bill using Hubdoc vendor rules (instructions here) and then hit Publish.
+Code the Sobeys bill using Hubdoc supplier rules (instructions here) and then hit Publish.
 Watch the magic happen.
 Here is what the transaction looks like in Xero.
 Note that Hubdoc has created two line items in Xero to achieve the goal of getting the transaction to calculate $1.33 of tax paid.